 Crown of thorns

-The climbing stems of this woody shrub grow 1 to 4 ft. tall, 1 1/2 ft. wide; bear pairs of red flower bracts nearly all year.
-Branches are covered with long, sharp thorns; evergreen leaves are roundish, thin, light green, 1 1/2 to 2 in. long, and usually found only near branch ends.
-Can be sheared as a low hedge, grown as a pot plant for indoor use, or trained against a fence or espalier.
+The climbing stems of this woody shrub grow to 1–4 ft. tall, 1 1/2 ft. wide; bear pairs of red flower bracts nearly all year.
+Branches are covered with long, sharp thorns; evergreen leaves are roundish, thin, light green, 1 1/2–2 in. long, and usually found only near the branch ends.
+Can be sheared as a low hedge, grown as a container plant for indoor use, or trained against a fence or espalier.

 There are many varieties and hybrids varying in form, size, and bract color (yellow, orange, pink).
 Plants in the Supergrandiflora series are hybrids (often sold as varieties of E. x lomi) with large flowers in shades of yellow, pink, orange, and red; some are attractively speckled.